 Bacula will create Volume names Vol0001, Vol0002, and so on when new Volumes are needed.
-Much more complex and elaborate labels can be created using variable expansion defined in the Variable Expansion chapter of this manual.
+Much more complex and elaborate labels can be created using variable expansion defined in the Variable Expansion chapter (chapter 2 on page 9) of the Bacula Community Misc Manual.